PragalvhaSharma/CloudflareAgents/TOOLS_GUIDE.md

 # AI Agent Tools Guide

-This document describes all available tools in the AI Chat Agent and how to use them.
+This document describes all available tools in the Prag's Chatbot and how to use them.

 ## Available Tools